 You may imagine that to do martial arts of any kind you have to already be strong, flexible and have great endurance.
 In actual fact, hardly anyone starts out that way when they train, and in some styles, it isn’t even a goal of the training to push yourself to become super fit or super strong – just to learn how to use your body in the right way.
 Improvements to your body will come as you practice, and what those improvements are will depend on what you train and how you train it.

 This means that while you shouldn’t be put off doing the thing you like the idea of learning most, if you are worried that you aren’t yet fit enough to handle something as intense as a kickboxing workout, you may be best off starting with something more technical and moderate in terms of intensity.
 If your current fitness level is very low, then you can also consider doing things like tai chi to get used to learning techniques before building up to more demanding classes.
+You can also consider your goals for why you’re learning in the first place.
+For example, if you’re wanting to learn to protect yourself, consider the best martial Art for Self Defense.

 What Do I Need To Get Started?